 A brew pub, based at the Cambridge Brew House on King Street.
 The beers are regularly available in the other City Pub Company pubs in Cambridge – the Mill, the Waterman, the Petersfield, the Old Bicycle Shop and the Old Ticket Office.

 Originally based at the Carpenter’s Arms in Great Wilbraham, Crafty moved in 2016 to much larger premises in Stetchworth.

-Fellows are based in Cottenham, and began production in 2010.
+Fellows is based in Cottenham, and began production in 2010.
 The brewer, Mark Burton, is also the brewer at the Cambridge Brewing Company.

 Lord Conrad’s was established in 2007 and moved to Dry Drayton in 2011.

 Milton was founded in 1999, making it the branch’s oldest operating brewery.
 It started in the village of Milton, but in 2012 it moved to Waterbeach to allow expansion.